-In April 1924 the committee submitted its proposal, which later became known as the Dawes Plan.
-It was ratified by the German Reichstag and the various Allied governments in August.
-The Dawes Plan contained:
+In April 1924, the committee submitted its proposed solution to the German question.
+It formed the basis of what became known as the Dawes Plan.
+It was accepted by the German government, then ratified by the Reichstag and Allied governments in August the same year.

 - A raft of reform measures to the German economy, including new taxes and the introduction of the gold standard to stabilise currency values.
 The Reichsbank was to be reorganised and modernised, with British and American assistance.

-- A new, more affordable schedule for annual reparations payments, to ease strain on German reserves.
-Annual amounts were reduced and scaled (1 billion marks in 1924, increasing to 2.5 billion marks in 1929) to allow the German economy breathing space for recovery.
+- A new, more affordable schedule for annual reparations payments to ease the strain on German reserves.
+Annual amounts were reduced and scaled (1 billion marks in 1924 increasing to 2.5 billion marks in 1929), to allow the German economy breathing space for recovery.

 - Importantly, the Dawes Plan facilitated a series of massive loans to Germany.
 The first, totalling 800 million marks, was pumped into Germany’s industrial sector to restore production.
 Half of this amount was provided by American bankers.

 - France agreed to withdraw its troops from the industrial Ruhr region, allowing German production there to recommence and recover.